waliahimanshu/waliahimanshu.github.io/_posts/2020-11-12-pragmatric-programmer-notes.md

 decoupled and cohesive.

 ### 9. DRY (Don't repeat yourself) - The Evils of Duplication
-Code is ever changing, reuirements change , client change, industry and government regulations change.
+Code is ever changing, requirements change , client change, industry and government regulations change.

 Most people assume that maintenance begins when an application is released, that maintenance means fixing bugs and enhancing features.
 This is wrong.
 Programmers are constantly in maintenance mode.
 Our